zz-jason/leanstore/CONTRIBUTING.md

 cd leanstore
 ```

-LeanStore uses [vcpkg][3] to manage dependencies, all the dependencies can be
+[vcpkg][3] is used to manage dependencies, all the dependencies can be found in
-found in the [vcpkg.json][5] file.
-LeanStore uses [CMakePresets.json][4] to
-manage build configs for common build purposes, when open the project in VS
+[vcpkg.json][5].
+[CMakePresets.json][4] is used to manage common build configs.
+You can choose one of these cmake presets when open the project in VS Code.
+To
-Code, you can choose one of these cmake presets.
-To compile LeanStore in debug
+compile LeanStore in debug mode:
-mode:

 ```sh
 cmake --preset debug